 Respiratory therapists are present 24 hours a day in the department, which also has a full-time social worker who assists with patient care.

-The critical area is a 12-bed unit where all critically ill and injured patients are roomed.
+The resuscitation area is where all critically ill and injured patients are roomed.
 Each patient stretcher is equipped with cardiovascular monitoring and a defibrillator.
 Computers sit at each bedside, allowing easy access to computerized medical records and online resources.
 Surgical lighting makes each patient bay operating-room-ready.
 A decontamination room exists adjacent to the critical area and immediately next to the ambulance bay.

 The two acute care areas have 20 patient rooms for the evaluation of noncritical patients.
 Additionally, a separate ophthalmology evaluation area is fully stocked with state-of-the-art equipment.
 The 10-bed observation unit affords residents ample opportunity to learn observational emergency medicine.